.

 All participants must be able to:

-- Spend long hours sitting on a boat (some may experience seasickness) for an average of 5 hours per day with only access to a bucket on the boat to relieve yourself for 3–4 days per team.
+• Spend long hours sitting on a boat (some may experience seasickness) for an average of 5 hours per day with only access to a bucket on the boat to relieve yourself for 3–4 days per team.
+Good balance is required to maneuver aboard small vessels with bench seating.
 Sea conditions can make boat rides bumpy—which may be uncomfortable for individuals with back problems.

-- Swim/snorkel for up to 30 minutes at a time in areas where it is not possible to stand on the bottom; total swimming distance of approx. 500 m per session
+• Swim/snorkel for up to 30 minutes at a time in areas where it is impossible to stand on the bottom; total swimming distance of approx. 500 m per session.

-- Hike 2 hours or 2.5 km (each way; uphill, then downhill) over rocky, uneven terrain—and in desert conditions—to reach land-based observation points on 2–3 days during the team.
+• Hike 2 hours or 2.5 km (each way; uphill, then downhill) over rocky, uneven terrain in desert conditions to reach land-based observation points on 2–3 days during the team.
 A hilly, desert hike of 2.5 km is also required to reach the car park from the boat’s shore-landing point on these days.

 Health and Safety